jyojay/MONU_Project_4/README.md

-# MONU_Project_4
+# Real vs Fake News Classification

-Final Project for Monash University Data Analytics Bootcamp
+Submitted for Monash University Bootcamp Project 4.

-***
+## Description
+With the lines of truth being blurred between real and fake in the daily news, every day and people becoming more reliant on social media for their news sources - it is more important than ever to be able to differentiate the two for reliable and accurate new sources.
+In light of this, we've built a straightforward and effective model using data analysis and machine learning to judge news stories.
+Our HTML website, powered by Flask, lets users easily check articles.
+Simply put in the text, hit submit, and get an immediate real-or-fake verdict.

+## Toolkit

 ### Scope:

-With the lines of truth being blurred between real and fake in the daily news, every day and people becoming more reliant on social media for their news sources - it is more important than ever to be able to differentiate the two for reliable and accurate new sources.
-In light of this, we have created a model to predict the likelihood that a news article is fake or real<br>
+we have created a model to predict the likelihood that a news article is fake or real<br>

 ### TOOLS<br>
 - MongoDB